- About Us

 - Our Blog

-Mitch Tyson, Tyson Associates (Chair)
+Mitch Tyson, Principal, Tyson Associates (Board Chair)

 Most recently, Nick served as President of Regional Development and National Programs at Advanced Energy Economy (AEE), responsible for the creation and growth of state and regional chapters and the execution of programs that catalyze advanced energy activity nationwide.

 Prior to joining AEE, Nick was the Vice President of Energy Efficiency Solutions for EnerNOC, Inc. (NASDAQ: ENOC).
 Previously, Nick was founding President of the New England Clean Energy Council, which was formed in early 2007.
 He currently serves on the Council's Executive Committee.
 Before launching the Council, Nick was the CEO and founder of Conjoin, a developer of sales productivity software for corporate sales teams, which was acquired by Intranets.com (subsequently acquired by WebEx).
 He also co-founded and served as VP Marketing for Wildfire Communications, which was acquired by Orange PLC, now a subsidiary of France Telecom.
 Nick also served as Vice President of Marketing for C-bridge Internet Solutions, Director of Marketing for PRI Automation, and Product Manager for Apollo Computer.

 Nick serves on the board of the Massachusetts Audubon Society.
 He is also the author of Excessive Entanglement, a novel, published in 2008.
 Nick holds a B.A. from Georgetown University.